syntax-tree/mdast-util-directive/readme.md

 ### `LeafDirective`

-Directive in flow content (such as in the root document, or block quotes), which contains nothing (TypeScript type).
+Directive in flow content
+(such as in the root document or block quotes), which contains nothing
+(TypeScript type).

 ###### Type